nksz6/Landscape-Calculator/readme.md

 ## Description

-I created this project to apply my web development skills towards an industry I am passionate about.
+I created this project to apply my web development skills towards my work as a Landscaper.

-My inspiration was to automate (or atleast make easier) a part of my job.
+My inspiration was to make bidding a little easier and increase my confidence about the estimates I'm making.
+The guy who runs my company really regretted not charging people more when he started the company so I want to make sure I'm being compensated fairly for my work.

 ---